thesmartwon/OpenChess-Python/README.md

 This is an cross-platform open-source Chess GUI written in python that can be used for playing or analyzing large amounts of chess games.

 ## Philosophy
-It is still in its very early stages of development, but the plan is that it would someday be a free alternative to programs like ChessBase.
-Keep it simple, fun, and videogame-like.
+It is still in its very early stages of development,  simple, fun, and videogame-like.
 Keep the board and the game of chess, not the features, the focus.
+All the features in ChessBase are to be supported, however.

 There are some problems that I have with current chess GUIs:
 - There's too much going on at every screen.